 Despite this emphasis on formality, though, Croatian professionals typically don’t enjoy a direct communication style.
 They’d much rather focus on building a relationship with you, and then moving onto specific business matters.
 In fact, if you jump directly into business issues without any kind of small talk, you’ll be seen as rude.

-Once you know what goes into a successful English to Croatian translation, contact our legal translation service to hire a Bosnian deposition interpreter, a Croatian hospital interpreter, and to obtain a certified English to Serbian document translation estimate.
+Once you know what goes into a successful English to Croatian translation, contact our legal translation service to hire a Bosnian deposition interpreter, a Croatian to English hospital interpreter, and to obtain a certified English to Serbian document translation estimate.